Rail profile

+Sometimes rail profiles have a hole in them designed for placing heat elements, for heating railway switches, inside the rails.

 Unlike some other uses of iron and steel, railway rails are subject to very high stresses and are made of very high quality steel.
 It took many decades to improve the quality of the materials, including the change from iron to steel.
 Minor flaws in the steel that may pose no problems in other applications can lead to broken rails and dangerous derailments when used on railway tracks.

-By and large, the heavier the rails and the rest of the track work, the heavier and faster the trains these tracks can carry.
+Generally, the heavier the railway tracks, the heavier and faster the trains which run through these tracks.

 Rails represent a substantial fraction of the cost of a railway line.
 Only a small number of rail sizes are made by steelworks at one time, so a railway must choose the nearest suitable size.
 Worn, heavy rail from a mainline is often reclaimed and downgraded for re-use on a branch line, siding or yard.